 'The finest moment in Emery's brilliant Villa rebuild'

-Unai Emery paid his respects to Aston Villa's glorious past while offering up the enticing prospect of a golden future on one of Villa Park's greatest nights.
+Unai Emery paid his respects to Aston Villa's glorious past while offering the enticing prospect of a golden future on one of Villa Park's greatest nights.

 And while nothing can touch the 1-0 win Peter Withe's goal gave Villa in Rotterdam all those years ago, this famous win that re-established Villa in Europe's elite group will make memories forever for all those who witnessed it as that scoreline was repeated on a night rich in drama and gripping tension.

-The headlines will be grabbed by substitute Jhon Duran, scoring the 79th-minute winner with his fifth goal off the bench this season, and keeper Emiliano Martinez for a stunning last-second save from Harry Kane’s header.
+The headlines will be grabbed by substitute Jhon Duran, scoring the 79th-minute winner with his fifth goal off the bench this season, and goalkeeper Emiliano Martinez for a stunning last-second save from Harry Kane’s header.

-But the true architect of this victory, and this stunning Villa renaissance made a sharp exit with a beaming smile pumping his fists around an ecstatic Villa Park surrounded by a wall of noise.
+But the true architect of this victory, and this stunning Villa renaissance, made a sharp exit with a beaming smile, pumping his fists around an ecstatic Villa Park surrounded by a wall of noise.

 Villa’s win is the finest moment in Emery’s brilliant rebuild, this European specialist on the sort of territory he enjoys after taking his team into the top four last season.